Minlinelee/gate05/README.md

 # gate05
-WebAR project for Jahresausstellung 2022 in HFBK Hamburg.
+A webAR project for Jahresausstellung 2022 in HFBK Hamburg.